AarogyaSetu/QR-Reader/README.md

-# As-Scan
+# QR Code Reader
-Aarogya Setu QR code Scanner
+Aarogya Setu QR code Reader

 A simple demo application to read Aarogya Setu QR code.
 This is to verify the status of Aarogya Setu user.